 - Conduct a Customer Conversion Review to see how people are converting online.

-- Conduct a cross-platform integration review to make sure your digital and print are cohesive and communicating.
+- Perform a cross-platform integration review to make sure your digital and print are cohesive and communicating.

-- Conduct an inventory of email lists to see how many people are subscribed already.
+- Take an inventory of email lists to see how many people are subscribed already.
 Be sure to benchmark emails prior to making major changes.

 - You’ll only want one call-to-action in each email to avoid tracking confusion.

 - Depending on the frequency of your email blasts, you may need periodic snapshots of email campaign performance.
 If you send out emails every day, you’ll need a snapshot every 24 hours.